Learn From My Failures

 In fact, it hit my home, my city… right in the middle of my comfort zone.
 I wanted to quit my cushy new job soooooo bad but didn’t because, for the first time in a long time, my family finally had health, dental, and life insurance.

 Besides, my confidence was still shaken from Ms. Patel.
-I did take on some consulting work for a few local roofing companies.
+I did take on some consulting work for a few local roofing companies, but I couldn’t leave my corporate job just yet.

-At one point, I had several teams under me with about 50 marketers managing over 17,000 clients who had budgets ranging up to $50,000 monthly each.
+At one point, I had several teams of people under me with almost 50 account executives managing over 17,000 clients who had budgets ranging up to $50,000+ monthly.
 I was ultimately in charge of millions of dollars in online advertising.
 I loved the job because I knew exactly how to make our clients successful, but it was always a ton of pressure, too.

 Don’t Hide Your Dirty Laundry

-I really miss the people… and not having to pay for my own health and life insurance, but I don’t think I’ll ever go back to the corporate world.
+I really missed the people from corporate… and not having to pay for my own health and life insurance, but I don’t think I’ll ever go back.
 It’s hard to never say never though.
+At this point in my life, that would have to be one amazing job to get me back into the corporate world.

 In roofing sales, you can schedule all of your appointments around rush hour traffic.
 There’s nothing worse than being locked-down in bumper-to-bumper traffic when all you want to be is home…sitting in your underwear…writing another article for the #1 Roofing Salesman resource in the nation.